 In 2016 Carlisle Healthcare embarked upon their implementation of an integrated approach to personalised care and support planning (CSP) for those with multi-morbidity and frailty who would otherwise be unable to attend their usual surgery for routine care.
 This built on an established approach to care and support planning for people with long term conditions who would usually attend the practice for their care.
 To read more about this please see The Carlisle Story or watch Dr Robert Westgate describe the approach at Carlisle Healthcare here.

-The Holmside Story and Glenpark Story illustrate how two practices have implemented care and support planning for their long term condition population ensuring that individuals who have multiple conditions do not have separate disease specific care planning appointments.
+The Holmside Story, Glenpark Story and St Triduana's Story illustrate how three practices have implemented care and support planning for their long term condition population ensuring that individuals who have multiple conditions do not have separate disease specific care planning appointments.

 Dr Becky Haines is a GP from Glenpark Medical Centre and delivered a keynote speech at the Year of Care Community of Practice Network Event in June 2016.
 She discussed how the practice decided to implement care and support planning and the journey they have been on ever since.
 To see a summary of some of the main points Becky raised please click the link below:

 Tower Hamlets were one of the original Year of Care pilot sites.
 GP and clinical lead Isabel Hodkinson describes the Tower Hamlets story in this video.

 The recommissioning of the tier 3 specialist adult weight management (AWM) service in North Tyneside in 2014 provided the opportunity to redesign a more flexible person centred service that incorporated the principles of preparation for a better conversation in addition to a goal setting and action planning approach as promoted by Year of Care Partnerships (YOCP).
 Please click here to read about how the service was redesigned to better meet the needs of its users following a care and support planning approach.